KevinRGeurts/UserResponseCollector/README.md

 What is your name?
 Enter a string of text no longer than 15 characters.George Washington

-'George Washington' is longer than 15 characgers.
+'George Washington' is longer than 15 characters.
 Please try again.
 What is your name?
 Enter a string of text no longer than 15 characters.G.
 Washington
 ```